 A canal cruise is a great activity for the solo traveller.
-Cruises operate during the daytime as well as in the evening, but I was particularly interested in going on one as the sun went down.
+Cruises operate during the daytime as well as in the evening.
+It is particularly pleasant cruising as the sun sets.

 Blue Boat Amsterdam canal cruises depart from 2 locations…

 Stadhouderskade 550 (opposite Heineken Experience)

 Pre-booking your seat